gasperphoenix/FritzBoxPresenceDetection/README.md

                         used.
 ```

-You can eg. check the WLAN device presence of the device 'YourDevice1' with the following command line.
+You can eg. check the WLAN device presence of the device 'YourDevice' with the following command line.

 ```
 $ python3 FritzBox.py --name YourDevice